 Shame: Definition, Types, Effects, and Ways to Cope Shame is a feeling of embarrassment about having done something wrong Learn the psychology behind shame, its symptoms, and how shame is different than guilt

-Shame - Wikipedia Shame is an unpleasant self-conscious emotion often associated with negative self-evaluation; motivation to quit; and feelings of pain, exposure, distrust, powerlessness, and worthlessness [1]
+Shame - Wikipedia Shame is an unpleasant self-conscious and moral emotion often associated with negative self-evaluation; motivation to quit; and feelings of pain, exposure, distrust, powerlessness, and worthlessness [1]

 Shame: Definition, Examples, Causes, How to Cope Shame describes feelings of inadequacy created by internalized negative self-beliefs Personal insecurities, secrets, mistakes, and perceived flaws can all trigger shame responses, causing people to become self-conscious, self-critical, and embarrassed